 New Hampshire Environmental Laboratory Accreditation Program

-Providing primary accreditation to environmental laboratories in- and out-of-state.
+Providing primary NHELAP accreditation to environmental laboratories in and out-of-state along with secondary accreditation to out-of-state laboratories.

 The New Hampshire Environmental Laboratory Accreditation Program (NHELAP) provides primary accreditation to environmental laboratories located in New Hampshire and out-of-state to ensure sufficiently accurate, precise and consistent results of tests, analyses and measurements.
 Secondary accreditation is granted to out-of-state environmental laboratories that have another National Environmental Laboratory Accreditation Program Accreditation Body as their primary accreditation body.

 NHELAP offers accreditation for a variety of Potable Water (drinking water), Non-Potable Water, (wastewater and whole effluent toxicity testing), Non-Potable Water SW-846, Solid and Chemical Materials SW-846, Air and Tissue methods.
-View our current posted Fields of Accreditation (FOA) (aka Method Selection Forms) for further information.
+View our current Fields of Accreditation (FOA) by selecting our Method Selection Form (MSF) links below.

 Private Well Drinking Water Testing Guidance and Fact Sheets for Homeowners